 - We have increased the number of hand sanitizer dispensers at all locations, and all patients entering our clinics are required to use hand sanitizer.

-- Our employees are required to stay home if they are sick, wear a mask, and continue to wash their hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer.
+- Our employees are required to do daily symptom checks and stay home if they are sick.
+We continue to wear masks and wash hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer.

 - We have increased both daily cleaning around the clinic for all surfaces as well as deeper cleaning by our external company at night.